zombofrog/lein-aws-beanstalk/README.md

    :secret-key "YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY"})
 ```

-Or, if you're using Leiningen 2, you can add the credentials to your
+Or you can add the credentials to your
 `~/.lein/profiles.clj` file:
 ```clojure
 {:user